tis-bell-jar/that-bare-night/README.md

 Python: The programming language used for the back-end logic.

 The Flask Notes Web Application aims to provide users with a user-friendly and efficient platform for note-taking and organization.
 With its extensive set of features and a robust technical stack, it empowers users to stay organized, collaborate, and easily access their notes from any device with an internet connection.

+## Configuration

+The application reads `SECRET_KEY` from the environment.
+Set the `SECRET_KEY` environment variable to override the default secret key used for Flask session management.